Portable Real-Time Polarimeter for Partially and Fully Polarized Light: Our Polarimeter

 \subsection{Data Acquisition and Processing}

-In order to process the raw data, we use the API provided by the DAQ hat~\footnote{Available at https://github.com/mccdaq/daqhats} to acquire a fixed number of samples for processing.
-We typically acquire 1000 samples at 20~ksps with a SWP rotation rate of 4500 to 5500 RPM, corresponding to several complete rotations.
+For data processing, the polarimeter uses the API provided by the DAQ HAT to acquire a fixed number of samples.
+Typically, we acquire 1000 intensity samples and 1000 Hall sensor trigger samples at $20,000$ samples per second, with a waveplate rotation rate between $75~$ to $110~$Hz.
+The settings are chosen to ensure that multiple rotations are captured for analysis.

-To process this raw data, we divide the trace into $N$ segments corresponding to full rotations and assume a linear phase increase between trigger events.
-Each segment thus corresponds to equally spaced samples between $0$ and $2\pi$ rad.
-We numerically integrate each segment to extract the Fourier coefficients and use equation~\ref{eq:swp_intensity} to determine the Stokes parameters.
-We average the result of several segments to minimize statistical errors, and refresh the display at a rate of 4~Hz.
+To process the raw data from the DAQ hat, the trace is divided into $N$ segments, each segment corresponding to a full rotation of the QWP.
+We assume a constant rate on the scale of one rotation so that this corresponds to equally spaced samples between $0$ and $2\pi$ radians (see the supplementary material).
+Each segment is then numerically integrated to extract the Fourier coefficients, and Equation~\ref{eq:swp_intensity} is used to determine the corresponding Stokes parameters.
+The results of several segments are averaged to reduce statistical errors.
+Using the above settings, the real-time display is refreshed at a rate of approximately 4~Hz.